kyle-tightest/nameko-rpc/Research.md

   - I had to create a `conf.yml` file in order to tell the Nameko service how to talk to RabbitMQ (using the docker service name as a hostname).
 - Now the user only needs `Docker` and `Docker Compose` to run the service.
 - Added a convenient `make` command to test a client connection.

+# 3. Implement Square Odd Integers business logic

+- Did not do any research at this step, the business logic was pretty straight forward.
+- Added a make command to conveniently rebuild the docker image and re-run